keiichi031605/keiichi031605/README.md

 ### Hi there 👋

-☕️☕️☕️ I'm a former coffee specialist.
-My passion is in the global specialty coffee industry. ☕️☕️☕️
+I'm a former coffee specialist.
+My passion is in the global specialty coffee industry. ☕️

-- 🔭 I’m currently working on my hobby projects on Ruby on Rails 7 + React.js.
+- 🔭 I’m currently working on the hobby projects on Ruby on Rails 7 + React.js.
 Link to [Coffee-App](https://github.com/keiichi031605/coffee-app)
 - 🌱 I’m currently learning React.js
+- 💪 Specializes in Ruby, Ruby on Rails, RSpec, Javascript ES6, React.js, Vue.js, jQuery

-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/keiichi-katsuno/)
+📫 How to reach me: [Linkedin](https://www.linkedin.com/in/keiichi-katsuno/)

 Thanks for visiting!